seclave/seclave-companion/README.md

    device; every field then appears in a read-only window, password masked until you tick "show", and stays filled in on the table afterwards.
 3. **Copy username**, **Copy password** and **Copy optional** put one value on the clipboard.
 It clears after 30 seconds, and on exit.
+Double-clicking a row, anywhere on it, is a shortcut for **Copy password**: the same confirmation on the device, the same 30-second clipboard.
 4. **+ Add**, **Edit** and **Delete** change entries, each confirmed on the device.
+The **Type** switch at the top of the Add dialog picks a **Regular** entry (label, group, username, password, optional) or a **Web password** (domain, username, password), which lands in the wwwfill view;
+   an existing entry keeps its type when edited.
 In the dialog, the **8 / 12 / 16 / 20** buttons beside the password
    field generate one of that length.
 A save that is declined or fails keeps everything you typed, so a rejected save cannot lose an entry.
    The **→ Tab** and **↵ Enter** buttons beside the username, password and